Frequently Asked Questions

 Why do you charge tuition for MTA Productions?It is the belief of MTA that the age of children participating in MTA Productions is an impressionable age where they are growing and learning, and some are just beginning to identify who they are as performers.
 Extra time is given to these performers to foster a love for theater, and to educate and enrich the performers' abilities.
 In addition, in MTA youth productions, every participant that auditions is cast.
 Also note that like many non-profit theatres, we are not able to cover our production expenses with just ticket sales and the tuitions received help allow MTA to offer high quality theater in the North Valley.

 An MTA cast member's tuition fee includes many hours of instruction in acting, vocals, and dance, as well as all aspects of the performing arts and theater.
-In addition, MTA cast members will receive a show t-shirt and the opportunity to purchase discount tickets.
+In addition, MTA cast members will receive a show t-shirt.

-Will there ever be tuition fees for adult MTA productions?Yes, if the production includes youth performers.
+Will there ever be tuition fees for adult MTA productions?Yes, if the production includes youth performers, then the youth in that production will pay tuition.
 Please see the Auditions page for specific requirements.

 Why do I need to audition, if you cast all youth in MTA Productions?MTA staff strongly believes that auditioning is a skill that is essential if you would like to participate in musical theater.
 Auditioning takes lots of practice and we are here to help guide you along in the audition process so that you will feel comfortable for future auditions.